Skip to content

 Review our complete editorial policies here.

-One of the first things that stood out while using Practice Better is how clean and intuitive the whole system feels, particularly with client management.
+One of the first things that stands out while using Practice Better is how clean and intuitive the whole system feels, particularly when it comes to managing client records.
 It’s one of those systems where you don’t have to hunt through menus or click five layers deep to find what you’re looking for.
 Everything is exactly where you anticipate it to be, making navigation a breeze.
-From the client list to the calendar, everything flows naturally; they’ve clearly put a lot of thought into what real-world practitioners actually need.
+From the client list to the calendar to individual charts, everything flows naturally; they’ve clearly put a lot of thought into what real-world practitioners actually need.

 Image of Practice Better client list